DataChain-Collection/.github/profile/projects/daos/nutridao/ROADMAP.md

 ---

-**© 2025 DataChain Collective** — Built with ❤️ for ethical data, decentralized health, and human-aligned AI.
+**© 2025 DataChain Collection** — Built with ❤️ for ethical data, decentralized health, and human-aligned AI.